shawn-lab-ml/VampiresVsWerewolves/README.md

 ### Go Server

-All instructions can be found in the following [link](https://github.com/langorou/twilight). \n All credits should be given to the github linked above.
+All instructions can be found in the following [link](https://github.com/langorou/twilight).
+All credits should be given to the github linked above.

 To be noted that there are some issues/bugs but overall works well for testing.